Bayesian power spectrum estimation at the Epoch of Reionization: Observing with an interferometer

 with $D_m$ the transverse comoving distance from the observatory to the redshift of the EoR observation.

-Our sampled visibilities, however, are defined in $(\bmath{u},\nu)$ space and so we must also transform our model cube from $k_z$ to observing frequency $\nu$.
-We therefore first define the matrix $\mathbfss{F}_z$ as
+Our sampled visibilities, however, are defined in $(\bmath{u},\nu)$ space therefore we must also transform our model cube from $k_z$ to observing frequency $\nu$.
+We first define the matrix $\mathbfss{F}_z$ as,

-with an equivalent cosine term, $B$ the bandwidth of the observation, and $\eta = n_{\eta}/B$ the Fourier domain parameter after transforming along the frequency axis, where we include terms up to some maximum $n_{\eta} = n_{\mathrm{max}\eta}$.
-The factor $2\nu^2\kappa_B/c^2$ from the Rayleigh-Jeans law, with $\kappa_B$ the Boltzmann constant, and $c$ the speed of light, at the front of this expression allows us to convert from units of mK in the model $(k_x, k_y, k_z)$ cube, to Janskys (1 Jy = $10^{-26}$ Wm$^{-2}$Hz$^{-1}$).
-We can then relate $\eta$ to the cosmological parameter $k_z$ via the relation:
+with an equivalent cosine term, $B$ the bandwidth of the observation and $\eta = n_{\eta}/B$ the Fourier domain parameter after transforming along the frequency axis, where we include terms up to some maximum $n_{\eta} = n_{\mathrm{max}\eta}$, with $n_{\mathrm{max}\eta}$ determined by the bandwidth of the dataset and constrained such that the number of data points minus the total model parameters is non-negative.
+The factor $2\nu^2\kappa_B/c^2$ from the Rayleigh-Jeans law, with $\kappa_B$ the Boltzmann constant and $c$ the speed of light, at the front of this expression allows us to convert from units of mK in the model $(k_x, k_y, k_z)$ cube, to Janskys (1 Jy = $10^{-26}$ Wm$^{-2}$Hz$^{-1}$).
+We can then relate $\eta$ to the cosmological parameter $k_z$ via the relation,

-with $z$ the redshift of the EoR observation, $H\mathrm{_0}$ the Hubble constant, $E(z)$ the dimensionless Hubble parameter, $f_{21}$ the frequency of the 21cm line emission, and $c$ the speed of light.
+with $z$ the redshift of the EoR observation, $H\mathrm{_0}$ the Hubble constant, $E(z)$ the dimensionless Hubble parameter, $f_{21}$ the frequency of the 21cm line emission and $c$ the speed of light.

 While $\mathbfss{F}_z$ represents a typical 1D Fourier transform, the EoR signal present in the data will include fluctuations on scales much longer than the bandwidth of the observation.
-Written as in Eq. \ref{Eq:FMatrix} this transform will not correctly account for these low frequencies, causing them to `leak' into the higher frequency terms included in our model biasing the power spectrum parameter estimates at the scales of interest.
-In principle these low frequencies could be included simply by adding additional log--spaced Fourier modes to our matrix \ref{Eq:FMatrix} with $n_{\eta} < 1$, as in Section \ref{Section:largeScales} that using a log spacing for the sub-harmonics allows for accurate recovery of the spectrum when there is significant power in these low frequency terms.
+Written as in Eq. \ref{Eq:FMatrix}, this transform will not correctly account for these low frequencies, causing them to `leak' into the higher frequency terms included in our model, biasing the power spectrum parameter estimates at the scales of interest.
+In principle, these low frequencies could be included simply by adding additional log--spaced Fourier modes with $n_{\eta} < 1$ to $\mathbfss{F}_z$; as in Section \ref{Section:largeScales}, using a log spacing for the sub-harmonics allows for accurate recovery of the spectrum when there is significant power in these low frequency terms.
 In van Haasteren et al. (2014) they note, however, that except for the most extreme cases, these sub-harmonics terms can also be well modelled by a simple quadratic in frequency.